revelynn/pinbotmain/README.md

 If you would rather view the bot activity, then it's also possible to use an existing guild instead of creating and destroying one for each test run.

-* Invite your bot to your guild, giving it the usual bot permissions as well as:
+* Invite your bot to your guild, giving it the usual bot permissions as well additional permissions required to run the tests.
+A link will be output at the start of the tests to install the bot which requests the base permissions along with the following:
     * Manage Channels (to create channels during tests)
     * Read Messages (to assert on message creation)
     * Manage messages (to pin messages)
-    * You can probably use some variation of this link: `https://discord.com/oauth2/authorize?client_id={bot_client_id}&permissions=76880&redirect_uri=http%3A%2F%2Flocalhost&scope=applications.commands%20bot`
 * Set the `TEST_GUILD_ID` environment variable to the test guild's ID when running the tests [as above](#testing)